 The contract agreement process took four months and implementation of the network took another nine, in part because a lot of construction would be required to make everything work as it should.

-- Handled the cancelling of the old service
+- Handled the canceling of the old service

 - Ensured contract dates were met